• Skip to main content

 The most natural options on this list use natural earth pigments to achieve the stain colors and use a 100% natural (non-toxic) carrier as well.

 In terms of natural stains & finishes in one, natural oil-based stains are usually the easiest to apply and get an even tone with.
-Water-based stains are the most difficult to apply evenly to large areas.

-Natural does not always equal non-toxic, however.
-Natural pigments are generally metallic elements and therefore not all are safe for all people or all applications.
-The Toy Safe certification is a huge help in discerning which pigments are truly safe for toys that could go in a child’s mouth or for food safe applications.
+The Toy Safe EN-71 certification is a huge help in discerning which pigments are truly safe for toys that could go in a child’s mouth or for food-safe applications.

-This post contains affiliate links.
-Upon purchase, I earn a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

 1. Linseed Oil with Stain

 This is my top pick.
 I love Tried and True!
-The base is linseed oil with no solvents, driers or any additives.
+The base is linseed oil with no solvents, driers, or any additives.
 The lines with pigments darken wood with beautiful shades.

 Tried and True linseed oil is 100% natural.
 They offer lines with the stain and finish in one.